Mill Hill East tube station: Services

 As of October 2006 the Northern line service was a shuttle on the single track between Finchley Central and Mill Hill East, with the exception of peak-hour services.

 Direct weekend trains were discontinued on 20 May 2007.

-As of 2014 direct peak time trains operated to either Kennington (via Charing Cross) or Morden (via Bank).
+As of 2014 direct peak time trains operate to either Kennington (via Charing Cross) or Morden (via Bank).

 However, in 2021, direct trains were reintroduced, with trains now running either to Battersea Power Station via Charing Cross, or to Morden via Bank, each approximately every 30 minutes, giving a train around every 15 minutes on the branch line to Finchley Central.

 Connections

 London Bus routes 221, 240 and 382 serve the station.

 Mill Hill East also serves Saracens F.C. on match-days when shuttle buses run from the station to a short walking distance from their stadium, Barnet Copthall.